Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming

-Data programming (unsupervised or semi-supervised) requires \textit{carefully} curated LFs, in the form of either regular expressions or conditional statements, to assign multiple labels to the data.
-Even though developing LFs could potentially require less time than creating a large amount of supervised data, the task still needs domain experts to spend a significant amount of time determining the right patterns to create LFs.
-In this paper, we circumvent the requirement of human-curated LFs by instead automatically generating human-interpretable LFs as compositions of simple propositions on the data set.
-We leverage \snuba{}~\cite{snuba}, which uses a small \lflabel{} to induce LFs.
+Data programming (unsupervised or semisupervised) requires \textit{carefully} curated LFs, generally expressed in the form of regular expressions or conditional statements.
+Even though creating LFs can potentially take less time than creating large amounts of supervised data, it requires domain experts to spend considerable time identifying and determining the patterns that should be incorporated into LFs.
+In this paper, we circumvent the requirement of human-curated LFs by instead automatically generating human-interpretable LFs as compositions of simple propositions on the data set by leveraging \snuba{} ~\cite{snuba} which utilizes a small \lflabel{} to induce LFs automatically.
 However, as we will show, \snuba{} suffers from two critical limitations, which keep it from outperforming even a simple supervised baseline that is trained on the same \lflabel{}.
 First, \snuba{} only uses the \lflabel{} to generate the LFs but does not make effective use of it in the final model training.
-Second, because it naively aggregates these LFs, it is unable to differentiate between very noisy LFs and more useful ones.
-We address both of these limitations in this work.
+Secondly, as it naively aggregates these LFs, it is not able to distinguish between very noisy LFs and more useful ones.
+This work addresses both of these limitations.

-Table \ref{tab:compare-lfs} presents a sample set of induced LFs and assigned labels from the TREC dataset~\cite{trec}.
-These induced LFs are likely to be less precise than human-crafted LFs and to have more conflicts among different LFs.
-Owing to incompleteness and noise in the induced LFs, we observe that existing label aggregators that merely consume the outputs of the LFs are not well suited for such noisy LFs ({\em c.f.} Table~\ref{tab:compare-lfs}).
-For instance, the sentence \texttt{How long does a dog sleep ?} will be assigned both \textbf{ DESCRIPTION} and \textbf{ NUMERIC} labels due to the LFs \textit{how } and \textit{how long}.
-As a solution, \textit{how} should be given less importance due to its noisy and conflicting nature, whereas \textit{how long}, and therefore the \textbf{ NUMERIC} label, should be given higher importance.
-In this paper, we propose a bi-level optimization framework for reweighting the induced LFs, to effectively reduce the weights of noisy labels while also up-weighting the more useful ones.
+In Table \ref{tab:compare-lfs}, we present a sample set of induced LFs and assigned labels for the TREC dataset~\cite{trec}.
+The induced LFs are likely to be less precise compared with those created by humans, and they are likely to have more mutual conflicts.
+Since the LFs are incomplete and noisy, existing label aggregators that merely consume their outputs do not perform well when dealing with such noisy LFs ({\em c.f.} Table~\ref{tab:compare-lfs}).
+For instance, the sentence \texttt{How long does a dog sleep ?} will be assigned both \textbf{ DESCRIPTION} and \textbf{ NUMERIC} labels due to the LFs \textit{how} and \textit{how long}.

+As a solution, \textit{how} should be given less importance due to its noisy and conflicting nature, whereas \textit{how long}, associated with the \textbf{ NUMERIC} label, should be given higher importance.
+In this paper, we present a bi-level optimization framework for reweighting the induced LFs, which effectively reduces the weights of noisy labels while simultaneously increasing the weights of the more useful ones.